hawcx/sdk_docs/docs/android/new-project.md

-# Creating a New Project with HawcxFramework
+# Creating a New Project with Hawcx

-This guide will walk you through the process of creating a new Android project with HawcxFramework integration from scratch.
+This guide will walk you through the process of creating a new Android project with Hawcx integration from scratch.

 ## Prerequisites